pmem/pmdk/manpages/linux/v1.2/libvmem.3.md

 **vmem_set_funcs**().
 The *print_func* function is called by **libvmem** when the **vmem_stats_print**() entry point is used, or when additional tracing is enabled in the debug version of the library as described in the **DEBUGGING AND ERROR HANDLING** section below.
 The default *print_func* used by the library prints to the file specified by the **VMEM_LOG_FILE** environment variable, or to *stderr* if that variable is not set.

-# CAVEATS #

-**libvmem** relies on the library destructor being called from the main thread.
-For this reason, all functions that might trigger destruction (e.g.
-**dlclose**()) should be called in the main thread.
-Otherwise some of the resources associated with that thread might not be cleaned up properly.

 # DEBUGGING AND ERROR HANDLING #